Skip to content

 Buzzwords are the destruction of Procurement Technology.

-The Buzzword Phenomenon: Why do we allow it to happen?
+The Buzzword Phenomenon: Why Do We Allow it to Happen?

 Conversation and communication (verbal and non-verbal) bring us together and connect us one another as human beings.
 The significance and weight of being a part of that conversation are where I believe buzzwords to originate.